w3c/webrtc-pc/merge-guide.md

 In order to have a new feature considered for inclusion, write it up as an extension spec or as a pull request against webrtc-extensions.

+For features that are "large" in some sense (large spec, need their own explainer, may have different people interested), extension specs are preferred.
+For extensions that are "small" (add a few methods, extend an argument list or enum, the function description is explanation enough), PRs against webrtc-extensions is preferred.

 ## Landing in webrtc-extensions

 We will land extensions in webrtc-extensions on the following criteria: